Beyond the Fifth Season

 Ann Marie Steele

-I pen poetry about love and loss, what I observe and experience — I write about hope.
+I write about love and loss, what I observe and experience — I write about hope.
 My writing has been described as resiliently defiant.